hiibolt/monikaiv2/README.md

 - **log**: Prints the Monikai in memory to stdout.
 - **get**: Takes another line as input, and prints the memory most similar in cosine.

-### Web Client
-When starting the repo, a graphical web client is hosted on port **3000**.

-There is an additional interface layer, allowing the Monikai to express a preset range of emotions!
-This can add another level of humanization.

-All assets can be customized by replacing the files in **./public/assets**.
-Ensure that you modify either the import code in **./public/index.html** or mimic the names.

-*Note: A given emotion must have two files to be properly rendered: "EMOTION.png" and "EMOTIONSPEAKING.png".
-If you don't want a speaking version, simply duplicate and rename EMOTION.png.*

 ## Automatic Memory Pruning
 MonikaiV2's memory pruning system draws insight from the Trace Decay Theory of Forgetting and the Ebbinghaus Forgetting Curve.